portainer/portainer-docs/docs/v2.0/deploy/ceinstalldocker.md

         docker run -d -p 9000:9000 --name portainer --restart always -v \\.\pipe\docker_engine:\\.\pipe\docker_engine -v portainer_data:C:\data portainer/portainer-ce
         ```

-        Now, you can navigate to http://localhost:9000 or the IP of the server and start using Portainer.
+        Now you can navigate to http://localhost:9000 or the IP of the server and start using Portainer.

         ### :fontawesome-solid-laptop: Portainer Agent Only Deployment